ibmresilient/resilient-community-apps/rc_data_feed_plugin_odbcfeed/README.md

 * v1.0.6 Fixes for removed datatable columns, added caching for db schema updates - improving performance
 * v1.0.5 Support for attachment content
 * v1.0.4 Oracle definitions for AppHost
-* v1.0.3 AppHost configurations for Postresql, MS SQL Server, MySql, SQLite
+* v1.0.3 AppHost configurations for Postgresql, MS SQL Server, MySql, SQLite
 * v1.0.1 Duplication of incident id bug fix

 ## Notes:
 * Issues exist deleting attachments and artifact attachments for IBM SOAR v39 and v40.
 A future release is expected to resolve this issue.
 * Deleting an incident will not also delete the incident artifacts, notes, tasks, datatables, etc.
 * Deleting a task will not also delete the task notes and attachments
+* When connecting to multiple databases from the same database platform, use different user accounts for each database.

 # Introduction
 This package contains the odbcfeed Plugin to the Data Feed extension.
 This Data Feed extension allows one to maintain "replica" data for Resilient incidents, artifacts, tasks, notes, etc.  The updates are performed in near real-time.